bradcush/csci-ga-2433-project/README.md

 ### Predicting

-Prediction can be run on either `prediction/warranties-actual.csv` or `prediction/warranties-random.csv`.
+Prediction can be run on either `prediction/external-risk-actual.csv` or `prediction/external-risk-random.csv`.
 Note that random data is included only for a sanity check where prediction should be around 50% accurate.
-We've hardcoded the training data as `warranties-actual.csv` for now which is predicted with around 90% accuracy.
+We've hardcoded the training data as `external-risk-actual.csv` for now which is predicted with around 90% accuracy.

 ``` sh
 cd prediction